deadlyvipers/dojo_rules/introduction.md

 My Name is Pathik
-My fav path is GIT
+My fav path is JavaScript